 The Court of Cassation overturned the Court of Appeal’s decision, describing it as a misapplication of the law.

-In its judgment, the Court of Cassation referred to Article 3 of the Companies Law and confirmed that a company branch does not, by registration in the Commercial Registry, acquire a legal personality which is independent of the parent company.
+In its judgment, the Court of Cassation referred to Article 3 of the Commercial Registration Law and confirmed that a company branch does not, by registration in the Commercial Registry, acquire a legal personality which is independent of the parent company.
 As a result, the parent company is entitled to appeal a decision on behalf of its branch.

 The Court of Cassation revisited basic rules of Qatari law on capacity to sue.
 The court explained that the right to litigate is granted to recognised natural and juridical persons.
 It noted that the criteria for the recognition of a judicial person is twofold; (1) there must be a group of natural persons or assets allocated to a specific objective and (2) express recognition by the law of the status of such a group as a juridical person with a separate legal personality.
 With respect to the second criteria, the Court of Cassation observed with regard to branch companies that: